Why Report Rent Payments?

 The Tenant Record

-Along with building credit, tenants who report rent payment history can earn a positive Tenant Record through Landlord Credit Bureau.
+Along with building credit, tenants whose rent payment history is reported can earn a positive Tenant Record through Landlord Credit Bureau.

 Until now, landlords have not been reporting rent payment history, whether that history is positive or negative.
 As a result, the best tenants who have paid on time every month have no advantage over tenants who have habitually paid late or missed rent payments.
 When it comes time to fill a vacancy, the new landlord cannot easily distinguish high-risk from low-risk rental applicants.